LaunchCodeEducation/java-web-dev-curriculum/content/classes/exercises/_index.md

 ## Classes and Objects

-Work on these exercises in the IntelliJ `java-web-dev-projects` project.
+Work on these exercises in the `classes-part-one` directory in `java-web-dev-projects`.

 {{% notice blue Note "rocket" %}}
 If you have not already cloned the `java-web-dev-projects` project repository you can find it here: [Java Web Dev Projects Repository](https://github.com/LaunchCodeEducation/java-web-dev-projects/)